 Those in July who do wed must labor for their daily bread.

-Whoever wed in August be many a change is sure to see.
+Whoever weds in August, many a change is sure to see.

-If in October you do marry, love will come but riches tarry.
+If you marry in October, love will come, but riches tarry.

 If you wed in bleak November, only joys will come, remember.